 Mark Twain is reputed to have said: “History doesn’t repeat itself, but it does rhyme.”

-If there’s anything here that could be repeating itself, it’s the inability of the tinkering Federal Reserve to get through a rate-hike cycle without significantly impacting the market.
+If there’s anything here that could be repeating itself, it’s the inability of the tinkering Federal Reserve to get through a rate-hike cycle without crashing the market.